-The price per session in our Music Studio at 3 Twining Avenue is £45.00 per half hour session.
+The price for an individual music therapy session is £45.00 per half hour session.
 We require one month’s notice in writing to terminate your music therapy sessions with OKMT.
 The Trust is able to offer bursaries each year.
 Please contact us to request a bursary form.

 It is our aim to provide consistently high quality, personalised therapy for your child at a price that is reasonable to both you and us.
 To achieve this, we focus on keeping our administrative costs as low as possible and our level of service high.
 Although face to face therapy is an investment, we believe it is extremely effective for improving the emotional quality of your child’s life

-You can contact the Otakar Kraus Music Trust via email, letter and telephone.
+You can contact the Otakar Kraus Music Trust via email and telephone.
 All communications will remain confidential.
 We also take referrals from social services, hospitals, resource centres, community groups, treatment centres, schools, teachers, doctors, psychologists, psychiatrist, speech therapists and health visitors.